 Niagara-on-the-Lake Horticutural Society Scholarships

-Niagara-on-the-Lake Horticultural Society is proud to provide two scholarships each year for students enrolled in local horticultural programs.
-One student each year at Niagara Parks School of Horticulture and Niagara College School of Environment and Horticulture will be awarded a scholarship to assist in continued studies.
+Niagara-on-the-Lake Horticultural Society is proud to provide three scholarships each year for students enrolled in local horticultural programs.
+One student each year at Niagara Parks School of Horticulture and two students Niagara College School of Environment and Horticulture will be awarded a scholarship to assist in continued studies.

 In the heart of Niagara-on-the-Lake, the Horticultural Society nurtures more than just gardens - we cultivate future horticultural talent.